Mary Jo Bang, 1946- . American Author.

 William H. Gass: The Soul Inside the Sentence

 Reading William Gass (external link)

-William Howard Gass (July 30, 1924 – ) is an American novelist, short story writer, essayist, critic, and former philosophy professor.
+William Howard Gass (July 30, 1924 – December 6, 2017) was an American novelist, short story writer, essayist, critic, and former philosophy professor.
 Born in Fargo, North Dakota, Gass grew up in Warren, Ohio, where he graduated from Warren G. Harding High School.
 He has described his childhood as an unhappy one, with an abusive, racist father and a passive, alcoholic mother.
 He attended Wesleyan University, and then served as an Ensign in the Navy during World War II for three and a half years.
 He earned his A.B. in philosophy from Kenyon College in 1947 where he graduated magna cum laude.
 From there he entered Cornell University as a Susan Linn Fellow in philosophy and by 1954 had earned his PhD in that subject.
 His dissertation, “A Philosophical Investigation of Metaphor,” was based on his training as a philosopher of language.

 Gass taught at The College of Wooster for four years, Purdue University for sixteen, and Washington University in St. Louis, where he was a professor of philosophy (1969–1978) and the David May Distinguished University Professor in the Humanities (1979–1999).
 Since 2000, Gass has been the David May Distinguished University Professor Emeritus in the Humanities.
 In 1990, Gass founded the International Writers Center at Washington University, whose purpose was to “build on the strengths of its resident and visiting faculty writers; to serve as a focal point for writing excellence in all disciplines and in all cultures; to be a directory for writers and writing programs at Washington University, in St. Louis, in the United States, and around the world; and to present the writer to the reader.”